isomerpages/moe-springfieldsec/_our-springfield/Direct School Admission/DSA Exercise 2024.md

 ![](/images/dsaselection3.PNG)

-_Please note that meeting all the criteria does not guarantee that the student will be shortlisted/ given an offer._
+_Please note that meeting all the criteria does not guarantee that the student will be shortlisted/ given an offer.
+Applicants who do not have prior experience may also apply.
+The school will assess applicants based on the selection criteria, which may include assessing the potential of the applicants._